furiosa-ai/furiosa-sdk/python/furiosa-registry/README.md

 **Registry A, B, C..**

 Registry sources.
-As long as there is a descriptor file called `artifact` that defines where to fetch the model binary and model descriptions, it does not matter what form the registry should be.
+As long as there is a descriptor file called `artifact` that defines where to list the model binary and model descriptions, it does not matter what form the registry should be.
 Github repository is a typical source.

 **aritfact.yaml**